 Not many Hillsborough residents today would state that they lived in "New Center", but up until a few decades ago, this was a common designation.
 And the schoolhouse was the centerpiece of the strictly farming district.
 In fact, the actual name of New Center Road is New Center School Road or New Center School House Road - and it used to end in an intersection with Beekman Lane right in front of the schoolhouse, as can be seen in the 1850 map.
 When a new section of the road was built westward in the 1930s, it did not line up with the older section of New Center Road at the 4-way stop as we see today but instead was offset to the north of the school.

 |The New Center Missionary Society in 1925|

 As the only public building in New Center, the school was the hub of local activity.
 No group was more identified with the district and the school than the New Center Missionary Society.
-The group was formed by school girls in 1857, inspired by their teacher, Sarah Provost.
+The group was formed by schoolgirls in 1857, inspired by their teacher, Sarah Provost.
 The initial aim of the organization was to raise money to support Christian missionary work around the world, especially in China.
 They did this through the collection, drying, and sale of hickory nuts that they hunted for in the woods near the school during recess.
-They also raised money for soldiers fighting in the Civil War, and for refugees during World War I. The club was a success, and enthusiasm was passed down from mother to daughter for generations until finally disbanding in 1961.
+They also raised money for soldiers fighting in the Civil War and for World War I refugees.
+The club was a success, and enthusiasm was passed down from mother to daughter for generations until finally disbanding in 1961.